arekGuba/comp-363-f25-week10/README.md

-# Week 08: Discrete Event Simulator
+# Week 10: Kahn v. the Stack!

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).